cite-architecture/CitableBase.jl/docs/src/index.md

 3.  *serialization*.
 Citable resources can be losslessly serialized to plain-text representation in CEX format and instantiated from the same plain-text representation.
 This is expressed by implementing the `CexTrait`.
 4. *iteration*.
 Collections of citable content can be processed sequentially.
 This is expressed by implementing the iterators interface from Julia's `Iterators` module.

+### Abstractions of essential types

 Using these building blocks, the `CitableBase` further defines three core abstractions:

 1. *identifiers* expressible using the syntax of the IETF URN specification.
 This is represented by the `Urn` abstract type, and requires implementing the `UrnComparisonTrait`.
 2. *citable entities* are discrete objects identified by URN.
 This is represented by the `Citable` abstract type, and requires implementing the `CitableTrait`, `UrnComparisonTrait`, and `CexTrait`.
 3. *citable collections* are collections of content identifiable by URN.
 Unlike identifiers and citable entities, they do not fall within a single type hierarchy, and are not represented by subtyping an abstract type.
 Instead, they are identified by the `CitableCollectionTrait`, and implement the `UrnComparisonTrait`, `CexTrait` and `Iterators`.

-!!! note
+!!! tip "An illustration: the CitableCorpus package"

     Some citable collections might also implement the `CitableTrait`, in effect making them simultaneously  a discrete citable obect (the collection as a whole), and a collection with citable content.
 The  `CitableCorpus` package illustrates these distinctions handily.
-The `CitablePassage` is a citable object representing a single passage of text.
+Its `CitablePassage` is a citable object representing a single passage of text.
 The `CitableDocument` is both a citable object with its own URN and label, and a collection of citable passages.
 The `CitableCorpus` is a pure citable collection of citable documents and citable passages, but does not have its own distinct identifier a label: it's purely a container type.